-Virtual tours offer home buyers a remote, video-enabled walk-through of a property that will give them the sensation that they're actually there—or at least pretty, darn close.
+Virtual tours offer home buyers a remote, video-enabled walk-through of a property giving the sensation of actually being there—or at least pretty, darn close.
 You can check out every room and corner with a few mouse clicks.
 Compared to photos and videos, this technology offers a more accurate and realistic experience.

 Can I complete the entire home buying process online?

-Phase 1 has two parks (Oak Grove Park and Dobbin Park), as well as the Greenway, which consists of 23 acres of trails and green space.
-Tamarack Park is scheduled to be completed in 2021 and more parks will come online as future phases are opened.
+We currently have four parks--Tamarack Park, Oak Grove Park, Dobbin Park, and the Nature Education Area--as well as the Greenway, which consists of 23 acres of green space.
+More parks will come online as future phases are opened.

 How many miles of paths are available?